Jimjule/GBooks-Reading-List/README.md

 # Future

 - Break BookList into smaller classes
-- Remove result_to_save_to_reading_list instance variable
 - Search by author, publisher, or other
 - Limit returned data to 5 books
+- Remove need for reading list being an instance variable

+# Known Bugs

+- Necessary to press ENTER an extra time for each item on the list to exit

 # This Version

-- Rename uncommunicative method
+- Remove instance variable for choosing what to save